siyuan5/Prediction_Market/FINAL_PHASE_TASKS.md

 **Done when:**
 - PM can open the app and it looks like a trading platform, not a simulation tool
-- Full demo flow: create market with a title → start → watch live price and trade feed → trigger a "news event" → see price react → read LLM comments → check agent leaderboard → stop → see final results
+- Full demo flow: create market with a title → start → autonomous agents discover and trade it → watch live price and trade feed → trigger a "news event" → see price react → read LLM comments → check agent leaderboard → stop → see final results
 - Multiple markets can be open at the same time, agents trade across them
 - LLM comments appear in each market's comment section
 - Round mode still accessible and functional